Transfer Learning of Real Image Features with Soft Contrastive Loss for Fake Image Detection: Experiments

 \subsection{Effectiveness Evaluation}

-We explore the capability of NTF in detecting fake images from different generative models under the aforementioned experimental setup.
-Table \ref{tab: GANbased}-\ref{tab: MultiStep} highlights its advanced performance through comparison with baselines.
+We explore the capability of NTF to detect fake images from different generative models in the self-built dataset.

-\textbf{Performance on GAN-based fake images.} Experimental results in Table \ref{tab: GANbased} demonstrate that NTF shows its capability in tackling unknown GAN-based fake images with the highest AP \textbf{99.91\%} and the lowest FPR \textbf{0.23\%} on average.
-In particular, NTF attains optimal detection performance on GAN-based fake images, which could be attributed to the similarity in the image generation principle of these models to that of ProGAN.
-That is precisely why certain baselines, such as XceptionNet\cite{rossler2019faceforensics++} and Grag2021\cite{gragnaniello2021gan}, have achieved high-performance generalization on GAN-based generative models.
-This indicates that existing fake image detection methods are adept at handling generalization scenarios within the same model family.
+\textbf{Performance on GAN-based fake images.} The results in Table \ref{tab: GANbased} demonstrate the capability of NTF in tackling unknown GAN-based fake images with the highest AP \textbf{99.9\%} and the lowest FPR \textbf{0.2\%} on average.
+In particular, NTF attains optimal performance on GAN-based fake images, which could be attributed to the similarity in the image generation principle of these models to that of ProGAN.
+That is precisely why certain baselines, such as Xception and Grag2021, have achieved high-performance generalization on GAN-based generative models.
+This indicates that existing fake image detections are adept at handling generalization scenarios within the same model family.

-\textbf{Performance on DM-based fake images.} As illustrated in Table \ref{tab: DMbased}, NTF exhibits superior cross-family generalization capability on the DMs with the highest AP \textbf{91.16\%} and ACC \textbf{82.67\%} on average.
-Specifically, NTF improves the AP and ACC by nearly \textbf{5.92\%} and \textbf{10.12\%} compared to the best baseline.
+\textbf{Performance on DM-based fake images.} As illustrated in Table \ref{tab: DMbased}, NTF exhibits superior cross-family generalization capability on the DMs with the highest AP \textbf{91.2\%} and ACC \textbf{82.7\%} on average.
+Specifically, NTF improves the AP and ACC by nearly \textbf{6\%} and \textbf{19.2\%} compared to the best baseline.
 The detection accuracy of NTF surpasses all baselines across four DMs.
-However, it remains comparable to Grag2021\cite{gragnaniello2021gan} on LDM and to XeceptionNet\cite{rossler2019faceforensics++} on DDPM.
+However, it remains comparable to Grag2021 on LDM and to XeceptionNet on DDPM.
 Overall, NTF detects different DM-base generation models in a more balanced way, although it is slightly inferior to some baselines on certain models.

-\textbf{Performance on multi-step fake images.} As shown in Table \ref{tab: MultiStep}, NTF detects fake images synthesized by six multi-step methods with the highest mAP of \textbf{97.32\%}.
-It is noteworthy that the method from Ojha2023\cite{UFD} demonstrated an average ACC of 91.14\%, slightly outperforming NTF.
-This can be attributed to their use of the ViT-L/14\cite{ViT}, a vision transformer variant pre-trained on CLIP\cite{CLIP} for the backbone, aiding in effectively modeling details for real and fake image classification.
+\textbf{Performance on multi-step fake images.} As shown in Table \ref{tab: MultiStep}, NTF detects fake images synthesized by six multi-step methods with the highest mAP of \textbf{97.3\%}.
+It is noteworthy that the method from Ojha2023 demonstrated an average ACC of 91.1\%, slightly outperforming NTF.
+This can be attributed to the use of ViT-L/14\cite{ViT}, a vision transformer variant pre-trained on CLIP\cite{CLIP} for the backbone, aiding in effectively modeling details for real and fake image classification.